caplena/knowledge-base/docs/FAQ.md

 By following these steps, you can ensure that only meaningful responses are billed while avoiding charges for placeholders or empty cells.

+### What to do if I cannot upload a file or keep getting network error

+ **Why can't I upload files or keep getting network errors?**
+This may be due to network restrictions, browser issues, or firewall settings.

+**What domains should I whitelist?**

+Whitelist the following to ensure access:

+1. caplena.com
+2. *.caplena.com (all subdomains)

+**Could my browser be causing the issue?**

+Yes, try:

+- Clearing cache and cookies
+- Using a different browser (Chrome, Firefox)
+- Disabling browser extensions

+**Can VPNs or proxies cause problems?**

+Yes, they might interfere.
+Disable them temporarily and try again.

+**How do I check if my firewall is blocking uploads?**

+Consult your IT team to whitelist Caplena and test by temporarily disabling security software.

+**What if the issue persists?**

+Contact Caplena support with details of the error and troubleshooting steps take